bbcnt/AMT_Vagrecker/README.md

 =============
 ## B. Carvalho Bruno & Bignens Julien  ##

 This is the repo for the project number 2 of AMT, 2014-2015.
 You will find here everything you need to get started with our implementation.
+You will find at the end of this document some advices and troubleshooting, should you encounter any problems.

+## Important notice ##

+We assume here that the user ***knows*** about [Vagrant](https://www.vagrantup.com/) and [Docker](https://www.docker.com/) and has [VirtualBox](https://www.virtualbox.org/) installed (provisionner for Vagrant).
+Vagrant must also be installed.
+As for Docker it is not necessary, it will be automatically installed in the VM used by Vagrant.

 # Quick Overview #